itsindrajput/calculator/README.md

 # 🧮 Calculator 🌈
-A dazzlingly simple calculator web application that sparkles with HTML, CSS, and JavaScript magic.
+A simple calculator web application that sparkles with HTML, CSS, and JavaScript magic.
 This whimsical calculator not only crunches numbers but also adds a sprinkle of joy to your calculations.
 This calculator is designed to work seamlessly on various devices, providing a user-friendly interface for basic mathematical operations.

 **Table of Contents:**